corey3886/Krita-AI-instructions/Common-Issues.md

 You can [create a new Issue here](https://github.com/Acly/krita-ai-diffusion/issues).

 ### Log files
 If you encounter an issue, it can help to check the log files.
-They are in the `.logs` folder inside the plugin installation folder.
-You can also locate the folder with the "View log files" link in the plugin's connection settings.
+You can locate the folder with the "View log files" link in the plugin's connection settings.
 Please attach logs when you open an Issue on GitHub!

 ![common-issues-log-files](https://github.com/Acly/krita-ai-diffusion/assets/6485914/47d86a7b-6c54-4e04-8e24-c101e40862ac)